 Tommy Steele was great as Glenn Miller in ‘The Glenn Miller Story’.
 This was the first time I’d seen Tommy Steele (whereas my dad has seen him before years ago in ‘Singin’ in the Rain’ with Roy Castle).
 You could tell he’s a real Glenn Miller enthusiast as he performed/sang in this production.

 ‘The Glenn Miller Story’ is on tour at the moment.
 Check this link for when/where the next performances of this production are going to take place in the UK.
-If you’ve not heard of Glenn Miller and his music before, then I suggest you go; see this and find out.
+If you’ve not heard of Glenn Miller and his music before, then I suggest you go and see this to find out.
 It’s well worth it!